-AIOLI has been on our to-write-about list for months so we were pumped to visit again and dining with the Table Talk gaggle is always loads of fun that morphs into an endless lime.
+AIOLI has been on our to-write-about list for months so we were pumped to visit again and plus dining with the Table Talk gaggle is loads of fun that morphs into an endless lime.
 (Click here for all our Aioli pictures.)

 Stylish to the core, Aioli’s a fine place to lime.
 The restaurant decor works a modern elegance theme with a little edginess thrown in for good measure.
 (Check the lamp-cum-book display on the second floor, if you don’t believe us.)